Papierkorb/bindgen/README.md

 2. Copy `lib/bindgen/assets/bindgen_helper.hpp` into your `ext/`
 3. Copy `lib/bindgen/TEMPLATE.yml` into `your_template.yml` and customize it for the library you want to bind to
 4. Run `lib/bindgen/tool.sh your_template.yml`.
 This will generate the bindings, by default in the `ext/` subdirectory
-5. Develop your Crystal application as usual.
+5. Develop your Crystal application as usual

-See `TEMPLATE.yml` for the complete configuration/customization documentation.
+See `TEMPLATE.yml` for the complete configuration and customization documentation.
+(This documentation will soon be ported to a Markdown document as well.)

-**Note**: If you intend to ship the generated bindgen code with your library or application, then `bindgen` is not required to compile it.
+**Note**: If you ship the output produced by bindgen along with your application, then `bindgen` will not be not required to compile it.
 In that case, you can move its entry in `shard.yml` from `dependencies` to `development_dependencies`.

 # Projects using bindgen

+You can use the following projects' .yml files as a source of ideas or syntax for your own bindings:

 * [Qt5 Bindings](https://github.com/Papierkorb/qt5.cr)